Updated post: 29/06/2019 | June 2019

 On a personal note, it was this trip that finally persuaded me to start this travel blog.
-I had spent so many hours putting together this itinerary, and had benefited from the wisdom of other bloggers in doing this, that I thought I should share the fruits of my research.
-Are you are thinking of taking your first trip to Argentina?
-If so, here some travel tips, including planning and costs.
+I had spent so many hours putting together this Argentina itinerary and had benefited from the wisdom of other bloggers in doing this, that I thought I should share the fruits of my research.

 Which time of year should you travel to Argentina?